 Diversifying Investments to Lower Investment Risk

-Buy Undervalued Assets
+Undervalued Assets Lowers Investment Risk

 Buying undervalued assets is one of my favorite ways to lower investment risk.
 We naturally seek the best airfare, car deals, and appliances.
 Why in the world wouldn’t we also seek undervalued investments?

-It’s easy forget the simple fact that is it easier to build wealth when the purchase price is low.
+In addition to reducing investment risk, the price you pay for an asset determines how much money you’ll make when you sell it.
+It’s easy to forget the simple fact that is it easier to build wealth when the purchase price is low.

 Purchase Price – Sales Price = Wealth

 Come to know and love simple tools to spot undervalued assets.
-Use more of your cash to buy assets when you find them.
+Use more of your cash to buy undervalued assets when you find them.

 Own Investments That Move in Opposite Directions

+This investment strategy can also be known as hedging.
+Hedging sounds sophisticated, like something only financial professionals can do.
 The truth is that you can hedge, too, when you buy an investment that typically goes up and when another investment goes down.

 Monitor Bond Risk